d-mcalpin/speakeasy/TESTING.md

 | Shopper/Site Owner | Leave/View product reviews with scores | Understand which products are popular by the other customers |
 ### Test conducted:
 - Use various keywords in keyword search and check if it works as expected.
-- Check if the online shop page / the individual product page is displayed without breaking the layout for common screensizes.
+- Check if the products page / the individual product page is displayed without breaking the layout for common screensizes.
 - Navigations such return to previous page button etc don't break accessing by different paths.
 - Check if the quantity counter works as expected and gives an informative error message if the number is outside of the range (1-99).
 ### Result:
-- The layout of the Product Details page for screens less than 992px width was overwrapped.
+- The layout of the Product Details page for screens less than 992px was slightly too large.
 It was fixed by changing the appropriate bootstrap grid system.
 ### Verdict:
 Passed all tests.